gcoban/gcml/README.md

 gcml
 ====

-GCML is a mini “Machine Learning Framework” that can be helpful to the students who are interesting in Machine Learning.
+GCML is a mini “Machine Learning Framework” that can be helpful to the students who are interested in Machine Learning.
 The algorithms are implemented mostly through the textbook referenced below.

 **Alpaydın, E.** (2010).
 Introduction to Machine Learning (2nd edition).
 London: The MIT Press